-Under most circumstances, dermatophytes grow only in keratinized tissue, and advancing infection stops on reaching living cells or inflamed tissue.
+Under most circumstances, dermatophytes grow only in keratinized tissue, and advancing infection stops when reaching living cells or inflamed tissue.
 Infection begins in a growing hair or in the stratum corneum, where threadlike hyphae develop from the infective arthrospores or fungal hyphal elements.
 Hyphae can penetrate the hair shaft and weaken it, which, together with follicular inflammation, leads to a common clinical sign of patchy hair loss.
 As the infection matures, clusters of arthrospores develop on the outer surface of infected hair shafts.
 Broken hairs infected with spores are important sources for spread of the disease.
+Under experimental conditions, the housefly, Musca domestica, can transmit M canis mechanically with its outer body surface for as long as 5 days.
+The clinical relevance is yet to be determined.
 As inflammation and host immunity develop, further spread of infection is inhibited, although this process may take several weeks.
 Thus, for most healthy adult hosts, dermatophyte infections are self-limiting.
 In young or debilitated animals and, to some extent, in Yorkshire Terriers and longhaired breeds of domestic cats, infection may be persistent and widespread.

 The Wood's lamp is useful as a screening tool for M canis infections in cats and dogs.
 Infected hairs fluoresce yellow-green; however, only ≤50% of M canis infections fluoresce, and other fungal species in animals do not.
 Therefore, negative Wood's lamp examinations are not meaningful.
 False-positive examinations may occur and are especially likely in oily, seborrheic skin conditions.
 Fluorescing hairs should always be cultured to confirm the diagnosis.